-The cultures and languages you can see and hear around the lake in the towns are predominantly Tz’utujil Maya with a smaller population of Kaqchikel and K’iche Maya.
+The rich history and cultural diversity of Lake Atitlan’s villages are what make this Guatemala travel destination so fascinating.
+The cultures and languages you’ll see and hear are predominantly Tz’utujil Maya, with a smaller population of Kaqchikel and K’iche Maya.

-Plus, not only is visiting several of the towns in Lake Atitlán doable on a short or long trip, but it’s also fun since you get to skirt across the lake via boat — the local’s main mode of transport — and take in the mesmerizing views of the three volcanoes of San Pedro, Tolimán, and Atitlán marking the skyline.
+Plus, not only is visiting several of the towns in Lake Atitlán doable on a short or long trip, but it’s also fun since you get to skirt across the lake via boat — the local mode of transport — and take in the mesmerizing views of the three volcanoes of San Pedro, Tolimán, and Atitlán marking the skyline.

 Top 10 Incredible Maya Towns Around Lake Atitlán